Equation Editor in Excel (Insert, Create & Format)

 1- overview image of equation editor in Excel

 Excel is used for calculating and presenting data, but sometimes it is necessary to display the underlying formulas.
-Excel lets you insert beautiful math equations as graphical objects using the Equation Editor.
-Users are able to create, edit, and display mathematical equations in their spreadsheets.
-Equation Editor provides a user-friendly interface for entering complex mathematical expressions and formulas, making it easier for users to work with numbers.
+Excel lets you insert math equations as graphical objects using the Equation Editor.
+Users can create, edit, and display mathematical equations in their spreadsheets.
+The Equation Editor provides a user-friendly interface for entering complex mathematical expressions and formulas, making it easier for users to work with numbers.

 How to Insert a Predefined Equation with Equation Editor in Excel